NOAA-EPIC/anemoi-pipeline/README.md

 <br />
 <br />

-### 5) Run each individual anemoi module as mentioned under the following demo:
+### 5) To execute each anemoi module, run each demo mentioned under the following notebook:

 - _Pipeline_Demo.ipynb_